 * U.S. should plan for more fiscal stimulus -Obama adviser

-* Oil futures settle down 1.8 pct, denting energy shares
+* Oil futures fall more than 1 pct, denting energy shares

-* For up-to-the-minute market news click [STXNEWS/US] (Updates to close)
+* For up-to-the-minute market news click [STXNEWS/US] (Updates to mid-afternoon, changes byline)

 By Edward Krudy

-NEW YORK, July 7 (Reuters) - U.S. stocks fell to their lowest level in 10 weeks on Tuesday as talk of a second government stimulus plan heightened fears that the economy is not yet on the path to recovery and that the corporate earnings season starting this week will be weak.
+NEW YORK, July 7 (Reuters) - U.S. stocks fell on Tuesday as talk of a second government stimulus plan stirred fears that the economy is far from well, raising the specter of an anemic second quarter earnings season.

-A member of the Obama administration’s economic advisory panel said the United States should plan to possibly provide a second round of stimulus funds to prop up the economy.
-The comments come as investors question earlier optimism for a quick recovery, which had driven stocks as much as 40 percent higher since early March.
+A member of the Obama administration’s economic advisory panel said the United States should plan to possibly provide a second round of stimulus funds to prop up the economy, implying that recovery is still far off.
 For details, see [ID:nSP379268]

-Cyclical stocks in the materials, energy, and industrial sectors, which had ridden a recent upswing in raw material prices on recovery hopes, led the market down as commodity prices eased.
+But cyclical stocks in the materials, energy, and industrial sectors, which have ridden a recent upswing in raw material prices, lost ground as commodity prices eased as hopes dimmed of a quick recovery.
 Copper, a barometer of global economic strength, fell nearly 2 percent.

-Caterpillar Inc (CAT.N) ,a maker of heavy machinery for construction and mining companies, shed 4.5 percent to $30.29.
+Caterpillar Inc (CAT.N) , a maker of heavy machinery for construction and mining companies, shed 3.5 percent to $30.60.